PramodM123/Docker-elasticsearch-kibana/README.md

 # Docker-elasticsearch-kibana
-docker compose file for running Elasticsearch and Kibana
+Docker Compose file for running Elasticsearch and Kibana

 # Steps
-Pull the repo
+1. Pull the repo
-Navigate to folder
+2. Navigate to folder
-Run docker compose up -d
+3. Run docker compose up -d
-Run docker ps to verify containers are up and running docker compose down to teardown environment.
+4. Run docker ps to verify containers are up and running
+5. docker compose down to teardown environment.

 # Urls:
 1. http://localhost:9200/ - for Elasticsearch